GSH 11 EAR Professional - Hammer BOSCH - Free user manual and instructions

 Wear hearing protection!

 An estimation of the level of exposure to vibration should also take into account the times when the tool is switched off or when it is running but not actually doing the job.
 This may significantly reduce the exposure level over the total working period.
-Identify additional safety measures to protect the operator from the effects of vibration such as: maintain the tool and the accessories, keep the hands warm, organisation of work patterns.
+Identify additional safety measures to protect the operator from the effects of vibration, such as: maintain the tool and the accessories, keep the hands warm, and organise work patterns.

 Assembly